 Ulmer Museum, Archaeological and art museum in Ulm, Germany

-Established in 1924, the museum houses the Lion Man, a 35,000-year-old mammoth ivory sculpture discovered in caves of the Swabian Alps.
+The museum was established in 1924 and holds the Lion Man, a 35,000-year-old mammoth ivory sculpture discovered in caves of the Swabian Alps.
+The collection shows how important this region has been for human art history since prehistoric times.

-The Archive of the Ulm School of Design documents the creative output of this influential design academy that operated from 1953 to 1968.
+The Archive of the Ulm School of Design documents the work of an influential design academy that operated from 1953 to 1968.
+This collection shows how Ulm became an international center for modern design principles after the war.

 Location: Ulm